Matter effects on flavor transitions of high-energy astrophysical neutrinos based on typical propagation schemes: FTMs based on typical propagation schemes

-Where $E$ is the neutrino energy, $G_{F}$ is the Fermi constant, $\Delta m^{2}_{21}$ and $\Delta m^{2}_{31}$ are the neutrino mass-squared difference, and $N_{e}$ is the electron density along the neutrino's path.
-For antineutrinos, all terms should be substituted by their complex conjugates and the sign of $N_{e}$ is negative.
+Here $E$ is the neutrino energy, $G_{F}$ is the Fermi constant, $\Delta m^{2}_{21}$ and $\Delta m^{2}_{31}$ are the neutrino mass-squared differences, and $N_{e}$ is the electron density.
+For antineutrinos, all terms should be replaced by their complex conjugates and the sign of $N_{e}$ is negative.
 The leptonic mixing matrix in matter, $U^{m}$, can be obtained by the diagonalization of $H^{m}$.
-The eigenvalues of $H^{m}$ are given as\cite{55}
+The analytical expression of $U^{m}$ is given as the Ref.\cite{55}.
+In the medium with a constant electron density, the neutrino oscillation probability is expressed as follow